ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/02-comparing-values.md

 Finally, it is very often the case that we want to compare *virtual keys*, that is keys that are not explicitly stored in the record, but calculated on demand.
 One simple example is if we want to sort a list of strings *case-insensitively*, ignoring if a letter is uppercase or lowercase.
-A more complex example is to sort a list if Unicode strings according to a certain language locale.
+A more complex example is to sort a list of Unicode strings according to a certain language locale.

 ### Two main approaches to comparing values

 When we compare two elements, there are *three* possible outcomes -- the first element can be *smaller*, or *larger*, or *equal to*, the second element.

-Most programming languages does not have any atomic datatype with three values, so different languages have implemented different solutions to how to compare values.
+Most programming languages do not have any atomic datatype with three values, so different languages have implemented different solutions to how to compare values.
-There are two main approaches in how a programming language have solved the comparison problem:
+There are two main approaches in how programming languages have solved the comparison problem:

-The Python way
+-   One possibility is to implement each comparison operator (<, >, =, ...) separately,
-:   In Python, each comparison operator (<, >, =, ...) is implemented separately.
+    this is for example how Python does it.
     This means that you can write $a<b$, $a=b$, $a>b$, etc., in a way that you are used to think about comparison.
     The disadvantage is that sometimes you have to perform *two* comparisons between two values: first you have to check if $a<b$, and then if $a=b$.
-    Depending on how your elements are structured, this can lead to some duplicate work (although Python is quite good at optimising the code so that there will be no penalty).
+    Depending on how your elements are structured, this can lead to some duplicate work (although many programming languages are quite good at optimising the code so that there will be no penalty).

-The Java way
+-   Another alternative is to implement a *three-way* comparison operator which returns an integer $k$.
-:   In Java, there is one comparison operator, `compare` (or `compareTo`), which returns an integer $k$.
+    This is for example how Java does it, and it can be called `compare`, `compareTo`, `<=>`, or similar.
     If $k<0$ then $a<b$, if $k>0$ then $a>b$, and if $k=0$ then $a=b$.
     The main advantage with this approach is that you do not risk duplicating work, but on the other hand the can code become slightly less readable.